ppeg34/locai-challenge/README.md

 All of the scala implementations of the algorithms required are in src/main/scala/solvers folder.
-There is a scala trait, SolverInterface, that is an interface that the Solvers implement. the function, runCalc, is a non-outputting core function that simply executes core functionality of a class's implemented algorithm.
-This exists simply to exclude type translations from being considered as i profiled different implementations.
+There is a scala trait, SolverInterface, that is an interface that the Solvers implement.
+The function, runCalc, is a non-outputting core function that simply executes core functionality of a class's implemented algorithm.
+This exists simply to exclude type translations from being considered as I profiled different implementations.

 Tests for each implementation exist in src/test/scala/solvers folder.